Counselling – Frequently Asked Questions

 Although in-person counselling is often preferred, virtual therapy sessions are an effective alternative to in-person sessions and just as effective.

-We are slowly re-introducing face-to-face sessions at the office for those unable to attend online.
+We have resumed regular face-to-face sessions at the office for those unable to attend online.
 For those who opt for in-person sessions, we are taking the following precautions:

 - Lysol wipes and hand sanitizer will be available in the waiting room